 If you wish to speak to someone regarding your benefit application please call 03004 560 560 .

-Please note: calls maybe recorded for Training and Monitoring purposes
+Please note: calls may be recorded for training and monitoring purposes

 If you have a question regarding an invoice you have received for overpaid Housing Benefit you should call 03004 560 560

-Please note: calls maybe recorded for Training and Monitoring purposes
+Please note: calls may be recorded for training and monitoring purposes

-If you have any further comments, suggestions or complaints please feel free to write to us at South Worcestershire Revenues and Benefits Shared Services, PO Box 11, PERSHORE, WR10 1PU, or you can e-mail us (firstname.lastname@example.org.
+please write to us at South Worcestershire Revenues and Benefits Shared Services, PO Box 11, PERSHORE, WR10 1PU, or you can e-mail us at firstname.lastname@example.org.